huaminghuangtw/Evergreen-Notes/Permanent-Notes/always-do-your-best-as-possible.md

 > _“Victory is in having done your best.
 If you’ve done your best, you’ve won.” — Billy Bowerman_

 > _“Whatever you do, strive to do it so well that no man living and no man dead and no man yet to be born could do it any better.” — Benjamin Mays_

+> _“When you’re a carpenter making a beautiful chest of drawers, you’re not going to use a piece of plywood on the back, even though it faces the wall and nobody will ever see it.
+You’ll know it’s there, so you’re going to use a beautiful piece of wood on the back.
+For you to sleep well at night, the aesthetic, the quality, has to be carried all the way through.” — Steve Jobs_

 ---